jawspeak/aws-ec2-setup/README.markdown

   `bash 03init_db.sh -D lla_ecom_production -U lla_ecom_prod` Take note of the new users' generated passwords.
 1. Scp another database dump to this server, forum_datadump.sql `bash 03init_db.sh -D lla_forum_production -U lla_forum_prod -L forum_datadump.sql` Note these new users new passwords too.
-1. If you use elastic IP, associate it with this instance.
-Easiest in the web admin console.
 1. Run the application's capistrano deployment script to push the apache app configs out.
 Then `sudo a2ensite SITE`, then `sudo /etc/init.d/apache restart`.